 Pirate is a painting which I extended using AR to bring together painting, animation, and poetry.
 In Unity, I made a mobile app which recognizes the original painting, tracks it, and overlays the animation along with a recording of the poem I wrote from the perspective of a convicted pirate from the Horn of Africa.

-That's What It's There For is an Augmented Reality app that adds animation and spoken word to a painting I did in late 2018.
+That's What It's There For is an Augmented Reality app that adds animation and spoken word to a painting I made.
 Painting done by hand, animation done in After Effects, interactivity done using Unity.

 I made this AR app that recognizes the common street signs and overlays an animation of the vendor freeing himself from the restricting bar, and breifly celebrating, before the bar returns and the cycle loops.